alexkemp9/Conteg/README.md

 (full content negotiation + cache-control responses available)

 ## *Informative Background*
-Pretty much all of the WWW (World Wide Web), HTTP & Web Browsers was initiated, implemented & provided as a complete package FOC by Sir Tim Berners-Lee during the 1980s whilst employed at CERN.
+Pretty much all of the WWW (World Wide Web), HTTP & Web Browsers was initiated, implemented & provided as a complete package FoC by Sir Tim Berners-Lee during the 1980s whilst employed at CERN.
 Like so many things, it started extremely simple and then increasingly became more complex across the following decades.

 HTTP is a protocol universally agreed upon & used for communicating across the WWW.
-Thesw words are written in 2023 & the idea of computer networking is now a commonplace affair for consumers as much as it has always been for Business, Government and so on.
+These words are written in 2023 & the idea of computer networking is now a commonplace affair for consumers as much as it has always been for Business, Government and so on.
 That was not the case in 1980.

 The WWW is a network of networks.
 The premise, broadly, is that electronic servers are embedded within the WWW, and electronic clients are able to interact with those servers.
 That does include aspects of remote setup, service, etc., but we are going to concentrate upon the aspect of content delivery from Server to Client.
 The fundamental premise is that Clients make electronic *Requests* and Servers give electronic *Responses*.
 Wikipedia lists [9 current Request methods](https://en.wikipedia.org/wiki/HTTP#Request_methods) and the only one available in the 1st WWW was *“GET”*, which translates simply as *“send me this file”*.